bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM is Document Object Model.
+It is one API that connects the content to the browswer.

 2. What is an event?
+ It is Javascripts interaction with the HTML.
+It occurs when the user or browswer manipulates the page.

 3. What is an event listener?
+An eventlistener is a DOM element object that waits for a certain action to happen to initiate another.

 4. Why would we convert a NodeList into an Array?
+SO you can use Array methods on them.

 5. What is a component?
+A component is reusable code that can be used to build elements that share styling & functionality.

 ### Git Set up